 To meet state Medicaid benefits eligibility in LA, an individual must:

-- Be a legal residence of Louisiana (United States citizenship not required)
+- Be a legal resident of Louisiana (United States citizenship not required)

 - Be a recipient of SSI (Supplemental Security Income)